40tude/02_Data-Science_Fullstack_march_2024/08_deployment/99_Project_getaround/API/readme.md

 * To make a first test :
     * select "string"
     * paste ``["Citroën","140411","100","diesel","black","convertible",true,true,false,false,true,true,true]``
-    * Yes, finally, you have double square brakets at the begining and at the end of the parameters list
+    * Yes, finally, you have double square brackets at the beginning and at the end of the parameters list
     * Click "Execute"
 * The prediction should be close to : 114 €
 * If you encounter an exception, double check the kind of double quote.
 In some cases you may have to re-write them